Background Image for Header:

 Teams will meet and work with marketing, financial, legal and business professionals.

-They will learn valuable information, related starting a business in West Virginia.
+They will learn valuable information, related to starting a business in West Virginia.

-This event is mandatory for all finalists and their coaches.
+This event is mandatory for all finalists, and coaches are encouraged to attend.

 2. $1,000 Stipend

 Each team will receive a $1,000 to spend how they choose.
 It is taxable.
-Should a team fail to compete in final competition, the stipend must be paid back in full.
+Should a team fail to compete in the final competition, the stipend must be paid back in full.
 The teams will receive this check at the workshop.
+Teams that do not attend the workshop are not eligible for the stipend.

 Round Three - Finals